kentcdodds/testing-workshop/README.md

 [on windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) or
 [on mac](http://stackoverflow.com/a/24322978/971592).

+> Note: you'll need to open a new terminal/command prompt window after you've done this.

 ### Structure

 This project has a bit of a unique setup.
 Normally you'll have just a single `package.json` at the root of your